Scroll to view all answers or click to jump to a specific subject.

 EWEB has been studying and planning for a second water source for decades.
 Technical investigations, capacity studies, and risk and reliability assessments confirm that the Willamette River is the best option to provide Eugene with a second source of drinking water.
 The Willamette has excellent water quality and adequate supply to provide the amount of water needed to meet demand if something were to happen to the McKenzie.

 EWEB has established water rights to draw up to 19 million gallons of water per day from the Willamette.
-By developing the Willamette Water Treatment Plant now, EWEB will be able to safeguard these water rights for the people of Eugene for generations to come.
-There are operational benefits and efficiencies as well, as the planned Willamette treatment plant and transmission main can be readily connected to existing infrastructure.
+If we build a new standalone plant, EWEB will be able to safeguard these water rights for the people of Eugene for generations to come.
+There are operational benefits and efficiencies as well, as a new water treatment plant and transmission main can be readily connected to existing infrastructure.

 Why can’t we just build more storage in the system?